minipai/ng-trans.css/README.md

 ##Requirements
 You need AngularJS 1.2 with ngAnimate.

-ng-trans.css works directives that will add `.ng-leave`, `.ng-leave-active`, `.ng-enter` and `.ng-enter-active` CSS classes.
+ng-trans.css works with directives that will add `.ng-leave`, `.ng-leave-active`, `.ng-enter` and `.ng-enter-active` CSS classes.
 This includes ngRepeat, ngInclude, ngIf, ngView.

 ##Usage
 You only need to add class `ng-trans ng-trans-{{transType}} {{timingFuntion}}` to the element to make transition work.